 Optima has registered the name and trademark "Optima" as intellectual property rights.
+Due to loss of control over Optima Telekom in July 2021, HT Group does not own Optima brand on 31 December 2021.
 HT Production has registered the trademark "EVOtv" as intellectual property rights.
 Brand is an indefinitive - lived asset, and it is tested for impairment annually using the Relief from Royalty method.
 The brand value represents the net present value of the projected brand earnings, discounted using the pre-tax discount rate on projected cash flows.
 The net present value calculation comprises both the explicit five and a half year projections and the terminal period, as this reflects the brands ability to create revenues in perpetuity.
 The growth rate of projected cash flows and the discount rate used is the same as the key assumptions utilised in the impairment testing of goodwill (reflected above).